 Karen holds a B.A. in Creative Writing with a minor in World Literature from Western Michigan University, where she studied with Nancy Eimers, Jaimy Gordon, and Mark Halliday.
-She owes much of her literary life to her high school Language Arts instructor, Louise Garcia Harrison; however, poet Mark Richardson was her first literature professor.
+She owes much of her literary life to her high school Language Arts instructor, Louise Garcia Harrison; however, scholar, writer, and poet Mark Richardson was her first literature professor.
 Louise gave the key, and Mark opened the door.
-Karen enjoys living with her two tabby pussycats in South Bend, Indiana.
+Having spent most of her life in Michigan, Karen now enjoys living in the South Bend area of Indiana.

 Karen was interviewed this year by The Dawn Review regarding her college poem "Safely Tonight, or Every Woman's Blues."
 Read the blog article here.